ishaanjav/Face_Analyzer/Privacy Policy.md

 ## Data Used
 ### Data you provide
--	Image containing people’s faces.
+-	Image containing people’s faces:
+    - From camera
+    - From photo gallery

 ### Data calculated by app
 -	Estimated age.